INDIVIDUAL COMPETITIVE ANALYSIS IN B2B AND INDUSTRY

 • Competitive structure and density: How many competitors are active in the market?
 What types of competitors operate in the market?
 How many indirect competitors are there?
 How high is the competitive pressure in the industry?

-• First Mover/Innovation Leader: Are there already direct competitors to our new solution?
-(See also Market Potential Analysis )
+• First mover/Innovation leader: Are there already direct competitors to our new solution?
+(See also market potential analysis )

 • Competitive innovations: What innovations and new products have recently appeared in the competition?